 What/who determines where juveniles are placed?

-Placement is guided by the standardized intake process Youth Level of Service/Case Management Inventory (YLS/CMI) and managed by the Director of Juvenile Community Corrections.
+Placement is guided by the standardized intake process Youth Level of Service/Case Management Inventory (YLS CMI 2.0), medical necessity and managed by the Director of Juvenile Services.

 What options does the DOC have on where to place a youth committed to them?

 There are a number of options in which to place a youth committed to the DOC.
-They include DOC programs such as the Patrick Henry Brady Academy or the Youth Challenge Center for boys and the QUEST or EXCEL programs for girls.
-Youth can also be placed with the Department of Human Services, in foster care, in a community based program or service, or in private care facilities.
+They include placement with the Department of Human Services, in foster care, in a community based program or service, or in private care facilities.

 What happens when a youth is placed in one of the programs?